Start With an Appraisal of the Property

 While these three options do sound fairly straightforward, unfortunately, nothing in the divorce process really ever is.
 We understand that every couple and family faces unique challenges and opportunities during divorce.
 Perhaps you really want your children to remain in the family home to avoid disruption and because it provides a better overall environment in the long run.
 It may be that concessions or negotiations will have to be made by either party with regard to a financial settlement in order to do that.
 Perhaps the market or your particular neighborhood has had a down turn, your mortgage is higher than the home’s value, there is an unexpected illness or special need that has developed in the family unit, or neither spouse has the ability to re-finance at the moment.
 National or global economic crisis or your current job status could also affect how you settle.
 It is also possible that a bank may allow for assumption of your loan by either you or your spouse, or one of you may decide to forgo receiving your equity for a period of time.

-As you can see, there are complicated issues that go along with how to move forward and the attorneys of In Law We Trust, P.A. are well-versed in all of them.
+As you can see, there are complicated issues that go along with how to move forward and the attorneys of In Law We Trust Divorce and Family Lawyers are well-versed in all of them.
 Turn to us for the best counsel in family law.
 We specialize in working with husbands and fathers, and are ready to help you find the best way forward that not only protects your rights, but also works in the best interests of you and your children.

 Call The Family Law Experts Men Trust (813) 415-3510